mrkkrp/markkarpov.com/tutorial/megaparsec.md

 possibility inside another possibility.
 We will handle all of this [1](footnote:1).

-Let us start with `scheme`.
+Let's start with `scheme`.
 We will accept only schemes that are known to us, such as: `data`, `file`, `ftp`, `http`, `https`, `irc`, and `mailto`.

 To match a fixed sequence of characters we use `string`.
 To express a